emqx/emqx/docs/source/getstarted.rst

 Download and Install
 --------------------

+The emqttd broker is cross-platform, could be deployed on Linux, Mac, FreeBSD, Windows and Raspberry Pi.

-Download binary package for Linux, Mac, FreeBSD and Windows platform from http://emqtt.io/downloads.
+Download binary package from: http://emqtt.io/downloads.
+Installing on Mac, For example:

 .. code:: console